As Christmas rapidly approaches, so does my 50th Birthday (Dec 5th) and beyond that '2010'.

 Every cyclist will know that after a long ride there are some essential things that you should do to promote the best sort of recovery.

 These include warming down, stretching, resting but most importantly ensuring that you replace all of the fluids that you have lost from your body.
+Being a great believer in the science of physiology I take my post ride very seriously and the Hotter N Hell was no exception.

+My warming down consisted of a an Irish jig under a fire hydrant, a modern rendition of Riverdance.
 This was warmly received by my fellow Mules and had locals wondering if there had been an escapee from the sanatorium.

 My stretching consisted of reaching right down to the very bottom of the ice chest to make claim to the coldest beer.
 As well of flexing my wrists and loosening off my shoulders it also kicked off my hydration procedure.